hibetterheyj/All-about-Thymio/Note on Elements of Robotics.md

   6: timer ← period
   ```

-- Official Code (Only using 3 proximity sensors)
+- Official Code (Only using 3 proximity sensors): fixed weights, using the 3 sensors for wheel speed change

   ```
   # Weights of neuron inputs